 Mission and History

-Andover Community Trust (ACT) advocates for and develops homes that families can afford in the Andover community.
-Through generous donations of time, finances and land, we are building quality and affordable places for families to live.
+Through generous donations of time, finances and land, Andover Community Trust (ACT) is building quality and affordable places for families to live.
 Our homes are built by Greater Lawrence Technical School (GLTS) students as they learn skills and knowledge to prepare them for employment.
 This valuable collaboration provides education and training for high school students in the construction trades, including carpentry, electrical, plumbing, and HVAC.
 Our focus is on preserving affordability over the long term and welcoming families to a strong, thriving community.

-Part of that welcoming includes connecting homeowners and home seekers with services and opportunities for affordable housing from Federal ARPA and CARES Act funds for mortgage, rental and downpayment assistance to Mass Save assistance to reduce utility costs.
+Part of that welcoming includes connecting homeowners and home seekers with services and opportunities for affordable housing including funds for mortgage, rental and downpayment assistance to Mass Save assistance to reduce utility costs.

 In addition, we ensure that affordable homes stay affordable.
-When affordable apartments come up for rent, or when affordable houses and condos come up for sale, we inform homeseekers looking to find an affordable home in Andover.
+When affordable houses and condos come up for sale, we inform homeseekers looking to find an affordable home in Andover.
 We work with the town to steward Andover’s affordable housing year after year.

 Based on the workings of a community land trust, ACT acquires land and builds modest family homes to meet the needs of eligible households whose income is below 80 percent of the area median income and are first-time home buyers.
 ACT retains ownership of the land and leases the parcel to the owner at a nominal rate.
 We also retain an option to repurchase the house, thereby keeping the housing unit affordable for generations.